-- Title should describe enough: You can be witty or funny with the title but as many users don’t read more than the title it should describe the page just enough it can be understandable without the rest of the copy.
+- The title should describe enough: You can be witty or funny with the title but as many users don’t read more than the title it should describe the page just enough so it can be understood without the rest of the copy.

-- Body copy: But of course you can encourage users to read the body copy.
+- Body copy: Of course you can encourage users to read the body copy.
 Just keep it light and short, with simple subject-verb-object constructions.
-Also keep it simple so you don’t alienate readers.
+Also, keep it simple so you don’t alienate readers.

-- CTA (call-to-action): However some people only look for the buttons they have to press, so to even make it clear for them, have these buttons explain what they’re going to do.
+- CTA (call-to-action): Some people only look for the buttons they have to press.
+In order to make it clear to them, have the buttons explain what they’re going to do.
 Use verb-object-effect phrases and keep it as short as possible.
 For example “Click to create a topic”.
-It contains a verb (click), object (topic) and effect (creating it).
+It contains a verb (click), object (topic), and effect (creating it).

-For more information about writing copy I suggest you check out How to Rock Product Copy on the Fly.
+For more information about writing copy, check out How to Rock Product Copy on the Fly.

 Always be testing!

-I hope that I was able to tell you a few new cool things and that you have enjoyed reading this blog!
+I hope that I was able to teach you some new things and that you enjoyed reading this blog!

 Contributing to Open Social or Drupal

 So how to go about contributing to Open Social and/or Drupal in general?
-For Open Social a good starting point is the Github Wiki.
-If you want a starting point for helping Drupal to grow you can find many different ways on the 'ways to get involved'-page on Drupal.org.
+For Open Social, a good starting point is the Github Wiki.
+If you want a starting point for helping Drupal grow, then you can find many different ways on the 'ways to get involved'-page on Drupal.org.